 - A half cup of lentils provides 3.5 grams of resistant starch – a healthy carbohydrate that boosts metabolism.

 - Boiled lentils have a low glycemic index ranking 29.
-It slows down the digestion of glucose which stabilizes the blood sugar level.
+They slow down the digestion of glucose, which stabilizes the blood sugar levels.

 - Bananas are very useful for losing extra pounds from the body.

-- A slightly green, medium sized banana contains 110 calories and a whopping 13 grams of resistant starch.
-Resistant starch is a type of carbohydrate which keeps you full for a longer period.
-This makes banana a good midday snack.
+- A slightly green, medium-sized banana contains 110 calories and a whopping 13 grams of resistant starch.
+Resistant starch is a type of carbohydrate that keeps you full for a longer period.
+This makes banana a good mid-day snack.

 - Bananas also provide the body with zinc, fiber, and energy.
 They not only relieve water retention but also help to maintain the health of the skin.

-- The main benefit of watermelons for weight loss is that it is extremely low in calories.
+- The main benefit of watermelon for weight loss is that it is extremely low in calories.

 - It is made up of 92% water and is very filling.

-- Watermelon contains high amounts of potassium and antioxidants which support the immune system.
-Overall, they improve the texture of the skin.
+- Watermelon contains high amounts of potassium and antioxidants that support the immune system.
+Overall, they improve the texture of the skin as well.